IBM/kif/docs/tutorial.md

 The mixer store tends to be more useful when the child stores adopt the same namespace, or at least can handle entities in the namespaces of the other children.
 This is the case, for example, of the [DBpedia SPARQL mappings][kif_lib.compiler.sparql.mapping.dbpedia.DBpediaMapping], which can handle Wikidata properties.
 In contrast, the [FactGrid SPARQL mappings][kif_lib.compiler.sparql.mapping.factgrid.FactGridMapping] use a namespace that is completely separate from Wikidata's and cannot handle Wikidata entities (at least for now).

 KIF also comes with SPARQL mappings for PubChem, which is one of the largest open databases of chemical data.
 KIF's [PubChem SPARQL mappings][kif_lib.compiler.sparql.mapping.pubchem.PubChemMapping] support Wikidata properties natively.
 This includes properties for universal chemical identifiers which can be used for matching compounds across knowledge sources.
-In the example below, we create a mixer store `mx_wd_pc` combining both, Wikidata and PubChem SPARQL stores, and then use it to obtain annotated statements about the molecular mass of a given chemical (namely, benzene) from these sources:
+In the example below, we create a mixer store `mx_wd_pc` combining both, Wikidata and PubChem SPARQL stores, and then use it to obtain annotated statements about the molecular mass of a given chemical (benzene) from these sources:

 ```py linenums="1"
 kb_wd = Store('wikidata', extra_references=[[wd.stated_in(wd.Wikidata)]])